-Accordingly, the proposed alterations and additions forming part of the DA constitutes a variation to the maximum building height development standard contained within the LEP and requires the proponent to formally seek a variation under the provisions of clause 4.6 of the LEP.
+Accordingly, the proposed alterations & additions to the existing industrial complex development forming part of the DA constitutes a variation to the maximum building height development standard contained within the LEP and requires the proponent to formally seek a variation under the provisions of clause 4.6 of the LEP.

-EXTENT OF VARIATION SOUGHT
+2. EXTENT OF VARIATION SOUGHT